scsm-ua/kirtan-guide-en/songs/pralaya-payodhi-jale-dhritavan-asi-vedam.md

         dhūmaketum iva kim api karālam
     keśava dhṛta-kalki-śarīra jaya jagadīśa hare

 Oh Keśava!
 Oh Lord of the universe!
 Oh Lord Hari, who have assumed the form of Kalki!
 All glories to You!
-You appear like a comet and carry a terrifying sword for bringing about the annihilation of the wicked barbarian men at the end of the Kali-yuga.
+You appear like a comet and carry a terrifying sword for bringing about the annihilation of the wicked barbarian men at the end of the *Kali-yuga*.

 #### 11